Allergies are a year-round thing.

 Oil #5: Tea Tree Oil

-To ensure you can reap the benefits from them, you should be aware of how to apply them.
-Keep in mind that every kind of allergy would have a specific way to application and specific oils to be used with them.
-In essence, you can make sure you use the oils effectively by:
+To ensure you can reap the benefits from essential oils, it's important to understand how to apply them.
+Keep in mind that every kind of allergy may have a specifically recommended way to apply and specific oils to be used.

-Smell: Using your sense of smell to your advantage and relax your mind and body through incense, candles or just taking a whiff of these oils.
+Smell: Using your sense of smell to your advantage in order to relax your mind and body by simply inhaling them directly from the bottle or placing them in a diffuser.

 However, it’s important to note that since essential oils are pure oils extracted from plants, they are very concentrated and can have severe effects if you apply it directly.
 Also, avoid ingesting essential oils and if you accidentally do, immediately consult a physician.

-The best way to make sure you use the essential oils efficiently, make sure that you use carrier oils along with the essential oils to have the most effect.
-Carrier oils will help to saturate the essential oils and allow them to not have such drastic effects on you.
+Make sure that you use carrier oils along with the essential oils to have the best effect.
+Carrier oils will help to dilute the essential oils so that you don't feel the full force of concentrated essential oils.

 Specifying the purpose of essential oils towards specific allergies: